nashpitre/nashpitre.github.io/music/_posts/2020-02-06-The Illusion of Progress.md

-Date: 2/6/20
+---
-Permalink: progress
+title: The Illusion of Progress
-Tags: albums
+permalink: progress
-Title: The Illusion of Progress
+tags: albums

-# The Illusion of Progress
+---

 ![][image-1]